 You can also choose from a wide range of courses, studying topics such as: Environmental economics; regional economics and the Scottish economy; International finance; The economics of housing; Economics of development and policy in less developed countries; Economics of team sport; international trade.

-Standard entry: 5 Highers at AAAAB (by end S6 with min AABB after S5) including English or a humanities subject.
+Standard entry: 6 Highers at AAAAAA or Advanced Highers at BB plus AAAA (by end S6 with min AAABB after S5) including English and Maths (at A preferred).

-Widening access entry: 4 Highers at AABBB/BBBBB (by end of S6) including English or a humanities subject.
+Widening access entry: 5 Highers at AABBB/BBBBB (by end of S6 with min ABB after S5) including English and Maths.
 Completion of a pre-entry programme.